-Low code platforms are the key to providing business with the ease and speed of building apps they need with seamless integration between IT teams and business stakeholders.
+Low-code platforms are the key to providing businesses with the ease and speed of building apps they need with seamless integration between IT teams and business stakeholders.

-When we talk about aligning IT with business, we basically describe a situation where information technology and its capabilities and scopes are used to the optimum limit in an organisation to achieve business objectives and satisfy customer needs.
-This also involves getting maximum return on investments made on IT in the organisation.
+When we talk about aligning IT with business, we basically describe a situation where information technology and its capabilities and scopes are used to the optimum limit in an organization to achieve business objectives and satisfy customer needs.
+This also involves getting the maximum return on investments made on IT in the organization.

-But aligning IT and Business within an organisation isn’t that easy.
-Business stakeholders and IT professionals often fail to bridge the gap due to difference in objectives, preferences and methods.
-This rift generally results in expensive IT systems that do not provide adequate return on investment.
+But aligning IT and Business within an organization isn’t that easy.
+Business stakeholders and IT professionals often fail to bridge the gap due to differences in objectives, preferences, and methods.
+This rift generally results in expensive IT systems that do not provide an adequate return on investment.
 For this reason, the search for Business / IT Alignment is closely associated with attempts to improve the business value of IT investments.

 Dynamic Business Environment: In today's time Businesses operate in a very dynamic environment.
 This gives rise to the need for new changes and expectations from the application they use to automate various business functionalities.
 With old and traditional applications their requirements do not get translated through the apps that they use.
-These needs rapid customization and features that can be tweaked and changes with minimal IT intervention as and when the need arise,
+These needs rapid customization and features that can be tweaked and changed with minimal IT intervention as and when the need arises,

 Time to Market: Applications that are built using traditional methods are complex - there is a long process involved in creating it, using technical expertise and coding.
-The time taken is long and it often exceeds the requirement of business stakeholder.
-This results in delay in overall delivery of the service.
+The time taken is long and it often exceeds the requirement of business stakeholders.
+This results in a delay in the overall delivery of the service.

 Shadow IT: The growing need for customized application development has given rise to Shadow IT and the emergence of citizen developers.
 When a quick business need arises, people within the enterprise take control to build applications themselves with their know-how of IT.
-This is commonly known as “shadow IT” – applications built, installed or rented outside of IT’s control.
-This is an impending threat to security and to IT departments in organisations across the globe.
+This is commonly known as “shadow IT” – applications built, installed, or rented outside of IT control.
+This is an impending threat to security and to IT departments in organizations across the globe.

-Keeping up with pace of change: Today's business scenario is very dynamic.
+Keeping up with the pace of change: Today's business scenario is very dynamic.
 New innovations are increasing the demand for custom apps and enterprise applications that have the capability to meet the changing business needs of stakeholders.
-A lot of time, money and resources are getting wasted in the process of changing applications as per customer needs.
-IT developers thus need to align their processes with Business strategy to adapt the changes and be able to deliver apps accordingly.
+A lot of time, money, and resources are getting wasted in the process of changing applications as per customer needs.
+IT developers thus need to align their processes with the Business strategy to adapt to the changes and be able to deliver apps accordingly.

-Take back Control: Due to the emergence of Shadow IT and Citizen Developers, IT departments in Organisation are realising the need to take back control, tackle problems related to insecure apps being used, standardise IT policies, process and this can be only done when IT aligns with modern business requirements.
+Take back control: Due to the emergence of Shadow IT and Citizen Developers, IT departments in Organisation are realizing the need to take back control, tackle problems related to insecure apps being used, standardize IT policies, process and this can be only done when IT aligns with modern business requirements.

-Do away with Coding: The need for code is perennial but many IT leaders are realizing that complex coding is simply not suited to meet business needs and deliver application today.
-Application development should be user friendly with less coding involved so that as business reviews development progress, stakeholders can easily make changes without impacting delivery timelines.
+Do away with Coding: The need for code is perennial but many IT leaders are realizing that complex coding is simply not suited to meet business needs and deliver applications today.
+Application development should be user-friendly with less coding involved so that as business reviews development progress, stakeholders can easily make changes without impacting delivery timelines.

-Drop Legacy Baggage: A major chunk of Organization’s IT budget and resources is spent in maintaining existing applications based on legacy technologies.
-Moreover, getting an application built on data from a gamut of these legacy technologies, contributes to further delays in application delivery thus making business stakeholders unhappy.
+Drop Legacy Baggage: A major chunk of the Organization’s IT budget and resources is spent in maintaining existing applications based on legacy technologies.
+Moreover, getting an application built on data from a gamut of these legacy technologies contributes to further delays in application delivery thus making business stakeholders unhappy.

-Focusing only on enhancing IT skills is not the solution to bridge the gap that exist between Business and IT.
-We need a platform that can make IT/business collaboration a reality by connecting and engaging all stakeholders: IT leaders, developers, business analysts, citizen developers, business owners, end users, etc. This can be done through social collaboration and project management features, direct access to the application, end user feedback mechanisms, etc.
+Focusing only on enhancing IT skills is not the solution to bridge the gap that exists between Business and IT.
+We need a platform that can make IT/business collaboration a reality by connecting and engaging all stakeholders: IT leaders, developers, business analysts, citizen developers, business owners, end-users, etc. This can be done through social collaboration and project management features, direct access to the application, end-user feedback mechanisms, etc.

-Gone are the days when only highly skilled technology expert could build application using complex languages and codes.
-Faced by the need for greater speed and simplicity, organisations now want product managers, analysts, and business development teams to get involved in the app development process.
-IT should be imbibe platforms that allow democratisation of app development.
+Gone are the days when only highly skilled technology experts could build applications using complex languages and codes.
+Faced with the need for greater speed and simplicity, organizations now want product managers, analysts, and business development teams to get involved in the app development process.
+IT should be imbibing platforms that allow the democratization of app development.

 2-pass development methodology, as it says, includes two development passes: